 According to EkkoSense, you can’t maximise your data center performance without a complete integration of all your operations, which includes all the different edge micro and modular data center activities.

 In a lot of cases advanced M&E Capacity Planning and Simulation capabilities have been exclusive to the largest data center halls and facilities, and EkkoSense says there is no excuse for this in 2019, especially as features like SaaS access, wireless sensing and mobile network access become mainstream across all data center operations.

 Operators will begin to gain a real-time understanding of their data center performance as data rooms become carefully mapped with all the appropriate data fields.

 Until recently this wasn’t possible across the market given the cost of sensors, but the emergence of low-cost IoT-enabled wireless devices has changed this.

 EkkoSense estimates that more than 1,000 sensors are required for the typical data center to enable the measurement of a number of previously unknown factors like energy usage, heat outputs, and airflow (above and below floors).

 Ditching subjective optimisation insights

-EkkoSense says while data centre subject matter experts are able to gain an idea of the dynamic behaviour of any cooling system over time, the vital nature of today’s data centre operations makes cooling just too critical to leave to the subjective judgement of expensive consultants.
+EkkoSense says while data center subject matter experts are able to gain an idea of the dynamic behaviour of any cooling system over time, the vital nature of today’s data center operations makes cooling just too critical to leave to the subjective judgement of expensive consultants.

 With access to granular rack-level data, operators will be able to benefit from true software-enabled real-time decision-making and scenario planning.